chrisbra/vpager/README.md

   Copies the output of git diff into a buffer inside Vim.
 Any previous output in the buffer will be cleared and the filetype will be set to "diff", for proper syntax highlighting.

+  grep -n <searchterm> files | vpager -Q

+  Parses the grep -n output, copies it back into the quickfix buffer and opens the first result in a new window.

 ```